List of Michigan state parks: Additional DNR facilities

 DNR operates 746 boat launches on 57000 acre of designated public water access sites.
 It also operates 16 "harbors of refuge" as well as providing support for the other 61 harbors in the system.
 The harbors of refuge are approximately 30 mi apart along the Great Lakes shoreline to provide shelter from storms and often provide boat launches and supplies.
 There are 13 state underwater preserves covering 2450 sqmi of Great Lakes bottomland and ten of them have a maritime museum or interpretive center in a nearby coastal community.

 The DNR Parks and Recreation Division also manages 138 state forest campgrounds (including a dozen equestrian campgrounds).
 The Michigan state game and wildlife areas encompass more than 340000 acre.
 DNR also oversees the trail systems in the state.
 This includes 880 mi of non-motorized trails, 1145 mi of rail-trails, 3193 mi of off-road vehicle (ORV) routes and 6216 mi of snowmobile trails.

-For a discussion of all protected areas in Michigan under all jurisdictions, see Protected areas of Michigan.